XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Common-Elements.md

 The request object contains the supplier's configuration, urls and credentials.

-The response object contain the status of the request and any possible errors as well as possible messages from the supplier (if previously requested).
+The response object contains the status of the request and any possible errors as well as possible messages from the supplier (if previously requested).